 top of page

-Regional & Tribal Broadband Partners Program
+Regional & Wabanaki Broadband Partners

 Program Description

-The Regional & Tribal Broadband Partners Program will help deploy, sustain and maximize the benefits of broadband infrastructure investment in all state regions.
-Each partner will build and lead digital inclusion efforts in their region and tribe while also providing support for community and regional-scale broadband infrastructure solutions and investments.
+The Regional & Wabanaki Broadband Partners program helps deploy, sustain and maximize the benefits of broadband infrastructure investment in all state regions.

 Who is Eligible?